 Review and revise your advertising strategy.
-If you use agents, you may wish to get more than one agent to advertise the property.
+You may wish to get more than one agent advertising the property if you use agents.
 Be more creative and assertive in your own advertising.
-When tenant supply is high, a simple card in a local newsagent may be sufficient, but when conditions are tougher be prepared to place a paid advertisement in the best local paper (this should cost less than $\pounds 20$ , even for a boxed advert) and consider advertising on the Internet.
+When tenant supply is high, a simple card in a local newsagent may be sufficient, but when conditions are tougher be prepared to place a paid advertisement in the best local paper (this should cost less than £20, even for a boxed advert) and consider advertising on the Internet.

-We let out most of our properties now through the local council which saves completely on advertising and assures low voids as there is always an urgent demand from the desperate families we help to house.
+We now let most of our properties out through the local council which saves completely on advertising and assures low voids as there is always an urgent demand from the desperate families we help to house.
 This is also discussed further in a later chapter.

 If you are seriously worried about possible voids, you might consider taking out rent guarantee insurance that protects against loss of rental income.
 If you use a letting agent, their service package may include a rent guarantee element - ask.
-This type of insurance costs about $\pounds$ 300 a year to cover $\pounds$ 10,000 rental income and it can be offset as an expense against tax.
+This type of insurance costs about £300 a year to cover £10,000 rental income and it can be offset as an expense against tax.